What is phonics?

 Teaching and Learning

 Phonics is taught for a twenty-minute session on a daily basis in the Early Years/ Key Stage 1 classes.
 Sessions include a range of activities that allow the children to revise their knowledge, learn new sounds and apply and practice their skills.
+Daily intervention for children who need support also happens throughout the day.
+Phonics activities will be used in other areas such as handwriting practice and speaking and listening.

 High-quality phonics teaching helps children develop their reading, writing, spelling and general communication skills.
 It helps secure the crucial skills of word recognition that enable children to read fluently, allowing them to concentrate on the meaning of the text.
 Activities are designed to teach word decoding and recognition skills as well as comprehension skills.